nbros652/bash-arg-parser/README.md

     string is equal to "hello world"

-    $ ./script.sh -x 5 -y 10 -n
+    $ ./script.sh -x 5 -y 10 -n --3x three-x-val

     As you can see, no switch variables have yet been set
     -----------------------------------------------------
+    y is equal to ""
+    x is equal to ""
     n is equal to ""
-    x is equal to ""
-    y is equal to ""
+    3x is an invalid variable name

     Now the switch variables have been set
     --------------------------------------
+    Could not set 3x=three-x-val
+    3x is not a valid variable name y is equal to "10"
+    x is equal to "5"
     n is equal to "true"
-    x is equal to "5"
-    y is equal to "10"
+    3x is an invalid variable name

     $ ./script.sh greeting=hello name=tux